erizov/Professor/semester_3/lecture_12_ml_algorithms/logistic_regression/README.md

 1. Implement Logistic Value estimation from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems

 ### Short Description

-A categorization algorithm that predicts the probability of a binary outcome using a logistic function.
+A categorization strategy that predicts the probability of a binary outcome using a logistic function.
 Addresses spam detection, medical diagnosis, and customer churn estimation.
 Example: Predicting whether an email is spam (1) or not (0) based on word frequencies.
 Operates by applying a sigmoid function to linear combination of features, producing probabilities between 0 and 1.

 **Key Characteristics:**
 - **Time Complexity**: Varies